AMAROK Partnership - Information Page

 barges may be fun to look at, but they require a

-large amount of maintenance to keep in operation.
+huge amount of up-keep to keep in operation.